ekernf01/ggrn/docs/reference.md

 - `matching_method`: "closest", "user", "random"
 - `do_perturbations_persist`: boolean
 - `prediction_timescale`: positive int.
-(Optimization becomes difficult rapidly as the value increases; we recommend setting this to 1 for now.)
+Optimization becomes difficult rapidly as the value increases.
+We recommend setting this to 1 for now.
+This implementation is unlikely to work if the value is greater than 8.
 - `regression_method`: ignored (fixed to "linear")
 - `eligible_regulators`: ignored (all genes are used)
 - `predict_self`: ignored (fixed to True)